Atlanta Film Festival

 The Atlanta Film Festival is currently accepting entries for its 2023 edition.

 Please note that all films must be submitted directly to the festival via FilmFreeway.

 - Competitive: Yes

 The Atlanta Film Festival (ATLFF) is the Southeast’s preeminent celebration of cinema and the flagship production of the Atlanta Film Society.
 One of the largest and longest-running festivals in the country, ATLFF showcases the work of both emerging and established artists.
-In addition, the Atlanta Film Festival is one of less than twenty US film festivals that is Academy Award®-qualifying in all three categories: Narrative Short, Documentary Short, and Animated Short.
-Recent festivals have seen audiences of over 28,000 film-lovers joining over 300 attending filmmakers in support of works that push the boundaries of independent cinema.
+In addition, the Atlanta Film Festival is one of less than twenty US film festivals that is Academy Award®-qualifying in all three short film categories: Narrative, Documentary, and Animated.
+Recent festivals have seen audiences of 28,000 film-lovers joining 300 attending filmmakers in support of works that push the boundaries of independent cinema.

-Telefilm Canada recognizes the selection of a feature film in the Festival for applications to its International Festival participation Program.
+Telefilm Canada recognizes the selection of a feature film in the festival for applications to its International Promotion Program.

 Telefilm Canada, Montreal

 1 800 567-0890